AgX

 - shoulder power / toe power

-- The word shoulder refers to the higher bend of the curve (highlights), while the toe is the lower bend.
-These sliders determine how gradually the contrast drops as the curve approaches black or white.
+- These sliders determine how fast the contrast drops as the curve approaches black or white.
 Higher values result in a sharper bend, maintaining contrast for longer before a more abrupt roll-off.
 If the overall contrast is not sufficient to reach the black and/or white point, either or both ends of the curve may become “inverted,” rendering these controls ineffective.
 Should this occur, a warning icon will appear next to the affected slider(s).
-Hovering over the warning provides a tooltip with suggested actions, and, if the show curve section is expanded, the affected part of the curve will be highlighted in yellow.
-This warning may be disabled by setting
+Hovering over the warning provides a tooltip with suggested actions, and, if the show curve section is expanded (below), the affected part of the curve will be highlighted in yellow.

 - shoulder start